Skip to article frontmatterSkip to article content

 ρσ=ρ0(1+δ)vσ=v0+δvϕσ=ϕ0+δϕσ,P=P0+δP\rho_{\sigma}=\rho_0(1+\delta) \qquad \vec{v}_{\sigma}=\vec{v}_0+\delta\vec{v} \qquad \phi_{\sigma}=\phi_0 + \delta \phi_{\sigma}, \qquad P = P_0 + \delta P

-The quantity δ is called the density contrast and is widely used in the theory of structure formation.
-Note that it has the same value in physical space as in comobile space.
-By injecting these expressions into the continuity, Poisson and Euler equations, the zeroth-order solution cancels out (as expected) and by removing the second-order terms, we obtain the linearised set of equations:
+The quantity δ=δρ/ρ\delta=\delta \rho/\rho is called the density contrast and is widely used in structure formation theory.
+Note that it has the same value in physical space and in comoving space.
+By injecting these expressions into the continuity, Poisson and Euler equations, the zeroth order solution disappears (as expected) and by removing second order terms, we obtain the set of linearized equations:

 δt+σδvr=0{\partial \delta \over \partial t} + \vec{\nabla}_{\sigma} \cdot \delta\vec{v}_r = 0